 Although heavily in debt, Ludwig II always wanted to go on building.
 When the banks threatened to seize his property, the government had him certified insane and interned him in Berg Palace.
 Here, on 13 June 1886, he died in Lake Starnberg.
 His ‘New Castle’, which he now thought of not as the Wartburg but as the Grail Castle, and which no outsider was ever allowed to enter, was opened to the public from 1 August 1886.
 It was only named Neuschwanstein after his death and is one of the bestknown and most frequently visited and photographed buildings in the world.

-Tickets for Neuschwanstein Castle are sold exclusively at the ticket centre:
+Tickets for Neuschwanstein Castle are available online at

 9 am-6 pm

 16 Oct-March: 10 am-4 pm

 We offer guided tours in German and English (approximately 30 minutes; currently clearly reduced group size).

 15 euros regular

 14 euros reduced

 (King Ludwig II's palaces)